5pencer5mith/Image-Editor/README.md

-This is a very simple .bmp specific image editor created as part of a project for a computer science course at SUU.
-You can load images using drag and drop, doodle on them, and re-save the image.
+This is a very simple, .bmp specific, image editor that was created as part of a project for a computer science course at SUU.
+You can load images using a drag and drop feature, doodle on them, and re-save the image.
 The .jar file runs on windows machines only.